 Foreign Workers’ H-1B Visa Summarized

-- A basic processing fee of $325 must be paid—processing can take from three to six months.
+- A basic processing fee of $460 must be paid; processing can take from three to six months.

-- An optional premium processing fee of $1,225 may be paid—processing takes only two weeks.
+- An optional premium processing fee of $1,440 may be paid; processing takes only 15 calendar days.

-- Employers with 25 workers or fewer pay a $750 fee; employers with more than 25 workers must pay an ACWIA fee of $1,500; all employers must pay a $500 fraud fee.
+- Employers with 25 workers or fewer pay a $750 American Competitiveness and Workforce Improvement Act (ACWIA) fee; employers with more than 25 workers must pay an ACWIA fee of $1,500; all employers must pay a $500 Fraud Prevention and Detection fee.

 H-1B Work Visa Basics

-Applications must be submitted to United States Citizenship and Immigration Services (USCIS) prior to the fulfillment of the yearly quota of H-1B Visas.
-Applications will not be considered after the quota has been met, and all remaining applicants must wait until the next year to apply for an H-1B Visa—or they can apply for entrance into the U.S. through another visa type.
+Applications must be submitted to the United States Citizenship and Immigration Services (USCIS) prior to the fulfillment of the yearly quota of H-1B visas.
+Applications will not be considered after the quota has been met, and all remaining applicants must wait until the next year to apply for an H-1B visa—or they can apply for entrance into the United States through another visa type.

 Historical H-1B Quota Data